pettepiero/Dial-a-ride/docs/source/removal_ops.rst

 nodes, then for the delivery nodes, and the two values are summed up.
 The customer *j* that is removed is the one with the smallest sum.

-The following flow chart shows the random route removal heuristic:
+The following flow chart shows the *Shaw removal* heuristic:

 .. image:: ../figures/shaw-removal.svg